 “It didn’t matter that my turning point didn’t involve turning a trick in the back of a car, or looting my parents’ retirement fund, or sticking a needle in my arm,” she thinks to herself.
 “This was it.
 My hand in a stranger’s medicine cabinet, my little girl on the other side of a locked door, needing a mother who only wanted her to go away.”

 “Congratulations, Allison Rose Weiss.
 You’ve finally made it all the way down.”

 THE FOREVER BATTLE

 Allison Weiss ultimately completes treatment and adjusts her sober living to accommodate her addiction.
-She talks of it being a day-by-day, hour-by-hour, minute-by-minute battle with a never-ending finish.
+She talks about drug abuse and addiction being a day-by-day, hour-by-hour, minute-by-minute battle with a never-ending finish.